mertant/opening-hours/readme.md

 The performance of the query could potentially be increased by indexing the intervals by their start time.

-Finally, when we serialize this format into JSON, we save space as we do not need to store the names of weekdays, or the redundant information about the "type of time" (open/close).
+Finally, when we serialize this format into JSON, we save space as we do not need to store the names of weekdays (including empty weekdays without any openings), or the redundant information about the "type of time" (open/close).

 In summary, the benefits of the proposed data structure: